- Containers for classes

-The protected access modifier is accessible within package and outside the package but through inheritance only.The protected access modifier can be applied on the data member, method and constructor.
-It can’t be applied on the class.
+The protected access modifier is accessible within the package and outside the package but through inheritance only.The protected access modifier can be applied to the data member, method, and constructor.
+It can’t be applied to the class.

 Example of protected access modifier